JimmyLin192/RecommenderSystem/codebases/README.md

 Overall Achievement
 ----------
-1. One class support vector machine with 33.3% implementation
+1. One class support vector machine with 42.5% implementation Note that this model is seriously underfitted since the dimensionality extremely large, comparing to the training data.

 Extract feature from decription of job
 ----------
+Domain size of each variables:
+   UserID 1
+   WindowID 1
+   State 222
+   DegreeType 7
+   Major 47072
+   WorkHistoryCount 1
+   TotalYearsExperience 1
+   CurrentlyEmployed 3
+   ManagedOthers 2
+   ManagedHowMany 1

+#TODO:
+1. Merge the majors: represent majors with major categories, maybe 7 categories, like science, arts, engineering

 #Vectorize text decription of job
 Within 2000 texts with initially 3300 unique words